Final approval update: The Christie's data breach class action settlement was granted final approval by the court on July 28, 2025.

 Why did Christie’s agree to settle this class action lawsuit?

-Christie’s denies any wrongdoing or liability regarding the 2024 data breach, however agreed to settle to avoid further costly litigation.
-Christie’s has also committed to maintaining additional security measures for at least three years following the effective date of the settlement.
+Christie’s denies any wrongdoing or liability regarding the 2024 data breach but agreed to settle to avoid further costly litigation.
+Christie’s also committed to maintaining additional security measures for at least three years following the effective date of the settlement.

 Comments